db302003/Constructor-Guessing-Game/README.md

 In this unit's assignment, you will create a Word Guess command-line game using constructor functions.

-Submission on BCS

-Please submit the link to the Github Repository!

 Instructions

 The completed game should meet the following criteria:

 The completed game should be able to receive user input using the inquirer or prompt npm packages.
 Your solution should have, at minimum, three files: